A comparison among a fuzzy algorithm for image rescaling with other methods of digital image processing

-So the intensities of the pixels in this generated block provide the information to get the length of the interval-valued membership built using $F$.
-To this interval-valued membership in $L([0,1])$ the Atanassov's operator \eqref{opA} is applied in order to construct a new square matrix
+Therefore the intensities of the pixels in this generated block provide information for obtaining the length of the interval-valued membership built using $F$.
+For this interval-valued membership in $L([0,1])$, Atanassov's operator \eqref{opA} is applied to construct a new square matrix

 whose elements are obtained in the following way: